 This is another interesting way through which you can create interesting layouts in the WordPress editor.
 The new WordPress 5.3 update features major changes to the column block.

-Secondly, you can set any individual column to be wider, you now what was the best part of it that the rest of the columns will adjust automatically.
+Secondly, you can set any individual column to be wider, you know that was the best part of it that the rest of the columns will adjust automatically.

-Meanwhile, after the new update the placeholder is easier to use as it clearly visible so you can add blocks inside a column more effortlessly.
+Meanwhile, after the new update, the placeholder is easier to use as it is clearly visible so you can add blocks inside a column more effortlessly.

 3. Improved Button Block

-The new update enables you to add button in posts or pages with an improved button block.
-This will allow you to select border-radius yourself.
+The new update enables you to add buttons in posts or pages with an improved button block.
+This will allow you to select a border-radius yourself.

 You can set the button link to open in a new window and make it nofollow if necessary.